 Why include a headphone jack?

 Obviously, a headphone jack isn’t the only way you can listen to music.
 Bluetooth headphones exist, and they work well for most people.
 But the problem is: they don’t work well for all people.
-Audiophiles probably aren’t too keen on being unable to listen to high-bitrate files, and there’s no shortage of reasons why you wouldn’t want to deal with the added hassles of wireless tech… Which is why smartphone companies have used both in tandem for so long—it offers the pickiest listeners quality that Bluetooth can’t currently touch, while enabling users who want to ditch the cable.
-There’s almost no reason not to have both, especially when the cost to manufacture is so cheap.
+Audiophiles probably aren’t too keen on being unable to listen to high-bitrate files, and there’s no shortage of reasons why you wouldn’t want to deal with the added hassles of wireless tech… Which is why smartphone companies have used both in tandem for so long — it offers the pickiest listeners quality that Bluetooth can’t currently touch, while enabling users who want to ditch the cable.
+There’s almost no reason not to have both, especially when the manufacturing cost is so cheap.

 Given that so many people have decided that the smartphone is the heir to the portable MP3 player, consumers’ buying habits when it comes to smartphones are extremely important.
 And when it comes to which types of cans consumers prefer, wired headphones absolutely crush Bluetooth headsets in gross sales, despite how badly tech blogs misread this study that claims Bluetooth overtook wired headphones in 2016.
 The issue is that people lose sight of the gross figures in favor of the dollar sales figure.
 For those keeping score at home: before the arrival of the AirPods, wired headphones were outselling Bluetooth units with 83% of the total units to Bluetooth’s 17% share.